Hive Sync Energy Wall Charger 2 Review

 Key Features at a Glance

-- Wi-Fi and 4G dual connectivity — stays online even without strong home Wi-Fi
+- Wi-Fi and 4G dual connectivity, staying online even without strong home Wi-Fi

-- Dynamic load balancing — adjusts output based on household electrical demand
+- Load balancing that adjusts output based on household electrical demand

-- Nine interchangeable fascia colours — swappable without tools after installation
+- Nine interchangeable fascia colours, swappable after installation

-- IP65 and IK10 — fully protected against water jets and significant physical impact
+- IP65 and IK10 protection against water jets and physical impact

-- OCPP 1.6J — compatible with third-party energy management platforms
+- OCPP 1.6J for compatibility with third-party energy management platforms

-- Power+ — British Gas customers earn 25% back on every charge session
+- Power+ giving British Gas electricity customers 25% back on Power+ mode charging

 Is It Worth It?

-At £549, the Hive Sync Energy Wall Charger 2 is difficult to argue against for most UK buyers.
-Most smart chargers with solar diversion and load balancing cost £150 to £200 more.
-Most tethered chargers top out at 5m or 7.3m of cable.
-Most chargers do not offer interchangeable colour panels after installation.
-And no other charger offers the Power+ benefit that gives British Gas electricity customers 25% back on every charge.
+At £549, the Hive Sync Energy Wall Charger 2 is keenly priced for a smart charger with solar diversion and load balancing included.
+Many tethered chargers come with a 5m cable, and few offer interchangeable colour panels after installation.
+On top of that, the Power+ scheme gives British Gas electricity customers 25% back on charging done in Power+ mode.

-The hardware is built by Sync Energy, the EV charging brand of Luceco PLC, a UK-listed electrical manufacturer.
+The hardware is built by Sync Energy, a member of the Luceco plc group of companies.
 The Hive partnership wraps that hardware in British Gas’s installation network and the Hive smart home app.

 Charging Performance